Phantom Blood: DIO

 - Fire-Forged Friends: He doesn't care for Joseph at all at first, but his opinion of him improves after Joseph shows what he's capable of during his first fight with Wamuu, and they become friends after going through Training from Hell together.

 - Forgotten Fallen Friend: They remember him for a little while, but after Joseph's fight with Wamuu he isn't mentioned again, and the Zeppeli bloodline disappears from the story entirely until Part 7.
+The anime plays with this - when Kakyoin dies in Part 3, Joseph's expression is exactly the same as when Caesar died, implying he's remembering one lost friend as he loses another.

 - Honor Before Reason: Decides to hunt the Pillar Men by himself, despite being told it's a trap, in order to avenge his family's loss.
 It results in his death.